 Ricky Church celebrates Star Wars: The Clone Wars…

-This month marks the 10th anniversary of the premiere of Star Wars: The Clone Wars television series.
+October 2018 marked the 10th anniversary for the premiere of Star Wars: The Clone Wars television series.
 Though a feature film of the same name was released a couple months prior to the premiere and introduced some interesting new elements to the Star Wars canon, it did not really capture the potential of exploring one of the galaxy’s most seminal and far-reaching periods in its history.
 The series, however, was able to do just that and over the course of six seasons it really emphasized the significance of the conflict in the canon, but also took the time to deeply explore longstanding characters as well as themes on war, identity and governance.
 Even after its cancellation in 2013, the series’ legacy has proven strong enough to continue in other mediums and even earn a revival to tie up some of its loose ends.
 It is without question that The Clone Wars is one of the best and most successful pieces of Star Wars media that has been made yet.

 When it began, I admittedly didn’t have high hopes.
 The film didn’t impress me very much and neither did most of the first season I had watched.
 At the time, I felt it had taken the wrong lessons from the Prequel Trilogy by infusing the story with some weak character beats or unnecessary humour, mostly from the droids, Jar Jar Binks or Ahsoka calling Anakin ‘Sky-guy’.
 Slowly, though, the series began turning me over with episodes like ‘Rookies’, ‘Cloak of Darkness’ and ‘Lair of Grevious’ that delivered some serious and engrossing stories that amplified the appeal of Asajj Ventress, General Grevious or the individuality of the clones.
 By the end of the first and start of the second season, The Clone Wars really began finding its groove and delivering the potential the series had.